 Renewal rate.
 We calculate our renewal rate by subtracting our attrition rate from 100%.
 Our attrition rate for a period is equal to the ACV from lost customers, divided by the total ACV from all customers that renewed during the period, excluding changes in price or users, and total ACV from all lost customers.
 A lost customer is a customer that did not renew an expiring contract and that, in our judgment, will not be renewed.
-Typically a customer that reduces its subscription upon renewal is not considered a lost customer.
+Typically, a customer that reduces its subscription upon renewal is not considered a lost customer.
 However, in instances where the subscription decrease represents the majority of the customer's ACV, we may deem the renewal as a lost customer.
-For our renewal rate calculation, we define a customer as an entity with a separate production instance of our service and an active subscription contract as of the measurement date.
-Our renewal rate was 97% for three and six months ended June 30, 2016 and 2015.
+For our renewal rate calculation, we define a customer as an entity with a separate production instance of our service and an active subscription contract as of the measurement date, instead of an entity with a unique GULT or DUNS number.
+Our renewal rate was 99% and 98% for the three months ended September 30, 2016 and 2015, respectively, and 98% and 97% for the nine months ended September 30, 2016 and 2015, respectively.